tkmharris/tkmharris.github.io/index.md

 Hello, I'm Tom.

 I live in Cambridge, UK, where I commission and edit maths books for CUP.
 Previously I got my PhD in maths in Southampton.

-Aside from maths, I like running, hiking, left politics, and books.
+Aside from maths, I like running, hiking, arts, and books.

 ### Contact
 The easiest way to get in touch with me is by email: